Do you want to know the secret to paying off your debt fast and achieving early retirement?

 2. Start a blog or website.

-It’s crazy to think that there many people out there making a living (even fortunes) by publishing their opinions online.
+It’s crazy to think that there many people out there making a living by sharing their opinions online.
 It’s a wonderful time to be alive.
-If you have something to say or something you can teach other people then you should consider starting a blog.
+If you have something to say or something you can teach others, then you should consider starting a blog.

 You can be well-rewarded by providing value to other people.
 Pat Flynn, over at Smart Passive Income made $167k in December 2017 by helping other people start affiliate sites.
 Yes, you read that correctly.
 In one month he makes over double the annual U.S. household income.